amank710/Branch-Coverage-Plus-Plus/README.md

     1. In the tab `Uncovered Paths`, you will see specific sequences of paths that were not hit during the analysis.

     1. Using the right-hand navigation bar, in the `Chart` tab, you will see the frequency of how many times each line was hit.

-    1. We have prepared a sample source file and test file for your convenience in `sandbox/test_classes/` called `Demo.java` and `DemoTest.java` respectively.

-        1. In `Demo.foo`, we demonstrate our capability of filtering out unsatisfiable paths.
-The conditional on line 10 enforces `x >= 0`, so the conditionals on line 19 and 24 will always be satisfiable.
-Thus, there are only two paths to test.
-Our test case will only test one of these possible branches, and we will show uncovered lines in the other branch.